tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > Likewise, in future life society will allow each individual in *independent existence consistent with his own character.*
 (p.
 255)

+> Art in its end shows that individual liberty - until now an "ideal" - will become reality in the distant future.
+> This requires a stage of evolution in which man will no longer abuse his liberty.
+(p.
+255)

 > When we understand the equivalence of contrary oppositions of art's rhythm, we work more consciously to build truly human life.
 > For least attention is given to establishing equilibrium through *equivalence of the two fundamental oppositions.*
+(pp. 256-257)

+> With regard to limiting forms, it is not only conventional forms that constitute obstacles to the new life,
+> but so do most of the new forms arising in political, social, and economic areas.
+> For instance, aristocratic limitations are re-created under democratic forms, and "socialism" often proves
+> synonymous with bourgeoisie.
+> And with regard to equivalence, we can say that modern man, although cultivated and refined,
+> despite his spiritual improvement is not of really new mentality if he fails to seek equivalence.
 (p.
 257)

 > Whether we conceive life as joy or as suffering depends on which is most important to us: abolition or creation.